Principles of Teaching and Learning

 degeneracy, zero-point motion, et cetera.

-Teaching Boyle’s law, Charles’s law, and Gay-Lussac’s law
+An example involves teaching Boyle’s law, Charles’s law, and

-separately, on the theory that in each case “the” variables not
+Gay-Lussac’s law separately, on the theory that in each case

 Allegedly “Temperature is not a state function.”